 A while back, we covered a bunch of mistakes or issues with your site that might be causing problems with conversion rates.
-You can read those initial ten issues over here.
 They’re not all perfectly aimed at AdWords conversions, but hey; regardless of your system, a conversion is a conversion.
 If you’re not getting conversions, regardless of ad network, you’re doing something wrong.
 Let’s look at ten more possible issues, some of them AdWords-specific, others more general but not covered in the previous post.

 With AdWords, one of the most misused features are the keyword ad groups.
 You can create ad groups made up of lists of keywords, and run ads targeted at that group of keywords.